The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Tenesmus: a sense of complete evacuation of the rectum after defecation.

-- Recent history of anal sex activities (even with a partner without symptoms).
+- Recent history of anal sexual activities (even with a partner without symptoms).

 - Urgency: sudden and intense urge to poop.